kingsor/kingsor.github.io/_posts/2018-04-30-deploy-asp-net-2-apps-with-docker.md

 ## Building the Docker image

-In the root of the project (where is located the Dockerfile) run this command:
+In the root of the project (where the Dockerfile is located) run this command:

 ```bash